EyasuTeshome/shifttracker/job-search/intro-to-job-search-v4.md

 ### What makes a successful job search?

-A successful job search requires consistency and dedication; working every day in four core areas:

-- Actively applying to jobs and participating in interviews,
-- Preparing for interviews,
-- Strengthening your technical skills and working on side projects,
-- Networking.

 Finding a job will demand time and sustained effort.
 Job searching can be difficult and emotionally challenging: you may send many applications and get rejected, or even worse, you may not hear back from recruiters at all.
+So the challenge is to keep up working consistently in the essential job searching tasks.
 Now remember that you are not alone!
-The Microverse curriculum has been designed to help you work strategically to get a job and our team of career coaches will support you throughout.
+The Microverse curriculum has been designed to help you work strategically and our team of career coaches will support you throughout.
 Yet *you* also have to do your part.

-Watch this video for more information on the Microverse job-searching curriculum:

 [![Watch the video](https://img.youtube.com/vi/MryHGxC13iY/0.jpg)](https://www.youtube.com/watch?v=MryHGxC13iY)

+Key takeaways from video:

+- A successful job search requires consistency and dedication; working every day in four core areas:
+    - Actively applying to jobs and participating in interviews,
+    - Preparing for interviews,
+    - Strengthening your technical skills, working on side projects, and keeping your GitHub green!
+    - Networking.
+- The MV curriculum presents the repetitive and routinary tasks for a successful search.
+Use them as a guide!
+- Most activities are skippable, and you can skip as many as you want during job search.
+- Identify the required activities and ensure you complete them by the deadline to avoid a block repetition.

-Then read more about [the four core areas in job searching](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/what-goes-into-job-searching-M7MVP1.md).
+Now, read more about [the four core areas in job searching](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/what-goes-into-job-searching-M7MVP1.md).

 **Guiding questions:**